Overview of Key Visualizer

 Scan eligibility depends completely on database activity.
 It does not depend on the amount of data or the type of data in your database.

 Key Visualizer scans

 The following image shows a Key Visualizer scan.
-Each scan includes a heatmap that shows access patterns or performance metrics for a group of document keys over time.
+Each scan includes a heatmap that shows access patterns or performance metrics for a group of document keys or index keys over time.

 Sharing scan URLs